Skip to main content

 Resident Evil 3 Nemesis (1999) Game Cover

 Resident Evil 3 Nemesis (1999) is a single player survival shooter game with horror and violence themes.
+It was developed by GOG.com and was released on April 1, 2026.
 It received positive reviews from players.

 Skip User Reviews

-• The Steam port suffers from significant technical issues including frequent crashes, lack of proper controller support (notably on Steam Deck), absence of cloud saves, no achievements, and no Steam Overlay functionality.
+• The PC port suffers from technical issues including crashes, lack of Steam overlay, no cloud saves, and forced DRM.

 • gameplay